alexchen-melbourne/capstone_project/index.md

 - Compared 3 or more bedrooms houses, are 1 or 2 bedrooms houses more popular in Melbourne?

 - Is there a reasonable model I can build to predict house price based on limited features?

+Alternative qestion:

+- Is there a house marking bubble in melbourne?
+-- Housing affordability measures - price to income ratio -- Housing debt measures - housing debt to income ratio

 ### 1.2 Potential Audience